-Well the hormones given to cows can interfere with the normal functioning of your body.
-These hormones make cows produce more milk but when you drink that milk one of your body’s reaction is to overproduce oil.
+Well, the hormones given to cows can interfere with the normal functioning of your body.
+These hormones make cows produce more milk but when you drink that milk one of your body’s reactions is to overproduce oil.

-Cow’s milk has amino acids that increases the insulin-like growth factor (IGF-1) in your body.
+Cow’s milk has amino acids that increase the insulin-like growth factor (IGF-1) in your body.
 IGF-1 is part of your body’s tissue growth and development.
-The end result is that your body makes more oil which means there’s more oil on your face that can block your pores.
+The result is that your body makes more oil which means there’s more oil on your face that can block your pores.

 Skim milk isn’t any better for your acne either, because the added sugar and whey protein in skim milk can help cause inflammation in your body and skin.

 Not only is fast food bad for your waistline but it’s also bad for your skin.
 We all know fast food isn’t great for us, it’s the cause of so many health problems but it just tastes so good!

 If you’re fighting acne, overly processed, fatty foods aren’t your friends.
 Foods with high saturated fats and processed ingredients can disrupt your hormonal balance and blood sugar levels and show themselves on your skin.
 So do your best to cut back or get rid of fast food altogether.

 Eating a diet of large amounts of omega-6 fatty acids and not enough omega-3 fatty acids, can cause inflammation and acne.
 Eating foods with high amounts of vegetable oils, processed fillers and inflammatory sugars pushes your body into an inflammatory state, which can worsen acne.

 Too much omega-6 fatty acids in your diet can also raise your blood pressure, increase your risk of blood clots, heart attack and stroke, and cause water retention.

 5. Foods you’re sensitive to